 The General Data Protection Regulation (GDPR) is a new set of regulations that will start to be enforced on May 25, 2018.
 The GDPR gives EU residents more control over their personal data.
 Non-compliance with the GDPR can result in fees of up to €20 million or 4% of global annual revenue - so your company needs to be ready!

 We’ve separately published a detailed article for lawyers and compliance professionals that explains how JobScore is preparing to help employers with GDPR Compliance.

 This article is a checklist for recruiters and HR professionals who want to know exactly what needs to happen before the deadline.
 While we’ve consulted with a number of knowledgeable folks about this checklist and how to configure JobScore to help with GDPR compliance - what’s included here is not legal advice.
-We strongly recommend that you get your own independent legal advice about GDPR and your company’s data policies.
+We strongly recommend that you get your own independent legal advice about GDPR and your company’s data policies & practices.